qhungbui7/tic-tac-toe-adversarial-search/README.md

-Artificial Intelligence Fundamentals course's project with improvement in speed of inference stage compared with Minimax Search
+Artificial Intelligence Fundamentals course's project with improvement in speed of inference stage in comparison with with Minimax Search